 Hire a guide

-You can always rent a car and self-drive, but I would really recommend hiring a guide.
+You can always rent a car and self-drive, but if you can afford it, I’d suggest hiring a guide.
 First of all, depending on how many people you have you may need to rent two cars and that defeats the purpose of girl time and long chats on the drives from place to place.

-Next, it put at least one person in the position of being the designated driver.
-Not so much a problem with alcohol consumption as it can be very tiring.
+Next, it puts at least one person in the position of being the designated driver, which can get very tiring unless you switch off.
 The roads are fine in Iceland, except in places like the West Fjords where you will encounter some narrow gravel roads.
 But they can be winding and driving can get tedious.

-If you are traveling in the winter, it is really a no-brainer.
-You don’t want to take on driving in bad conditions or rearranging your schedule on the fly due to weather.
+If you are traveling in the winter, it is really a no-brainer if you don’t want to take on driving in bad conditions or rearrange your schedule on the fly due to weather.

 Plus a great guide can make the trip.
 You will learn so much and have someone else to handle all the logistics!
 My preferred partner is Hidden Iceland.
 You can use my partner promo code WE3TRAVEL to save 10% on group scheduled tours.
 (And I will earn a small commission at no cost to you.)